ramigs/strapi-nuxt-article/strapi-nuxt.md

 },
 ```

-We've configured two authentication endpoints:
+We've configured two endpoints:

-- `login`: to authenticate the user On successful authentication, the token will be available
+- `login`: authenticates the user.
+On successful authentication, the JWT token
-  in the response as a token object inside a data object, hence why we set
-  propertyName to data.token
+  will be available in the `jwt` property of the response object.
-- `user`: Similarly, the response from the /me endpoint will
+- `user`: retrieves the authenticated user's info.
+If the user is authenticated,
-  be inside a data object
+  the JWT token will be sent in the request, allowing Strapi to identify the
+  user.

-We've also disabled the `logout` endpoint, since logging out a user only happens
+We've also disabled the `logout` endpoint, since logging out a user is only done
-locally and doesn't required any request to Strapi's API.
-We’ll just remove the
+locally, and doesn't require any request to Strapi's API.
+The token is simply
-token from local storage when a user logs out."
+removed the from the local storage when the user logs out.

-local: username and password authentication

-propertyName can be used to specify which field of the response JSON to be used
-for value.
-It can be false to directly use API response or being more
-complicated like auth.user.

 ## Navbar Component